-With powerful proprietary software and dozens of fulfillment centers across the globe, ShipBob makes it easier to manage your inventory throughout the entire supply chain.
+With powerful proprietary software and dozens of fulfilment centres across the globe, ShipBob makes it easier to manage your inventory throughout the entire supply chain.

-ShipBob also helps you optimize your physical inventory management, with teams of warehouse professionals to receive, store, and organize your inventory at the SKU level.
+ShipBob also helps you optimise your physical inventory management, with teams of warehouse professionals to receive, store, and organise your inventory at the SKU level.
 Moreover, by keeping accurate records of your inventory, you can streamline the accounting process at the end of a given accounting period.

 For businesses importing inventory from China to the US, ShipBob’s end-to-end freight program, FrieghtBob, significantly reduces transit time to 15-30 days.
 Under this managed freight program, inventory is loaded onto faster ships and gets it to you 2x faster than comparable LCL products.

 Request more information about how ShipBob can assist you in storing and managing your inventory by clicking the button below.